Tag Archives: sig sauer

 Sig Sauer Tango MSR 1-6×24 riflescope

 I’ve been on an LVPO kick for a while now, I find them to be very useful for a great many purposes.
 Despite my focus on precision and long range shooting, LVPO’s still make up a good portion of my optics selection.
-Today I want to take a look at a new to me LVPO, the Tango MSR from Sig Sauer Optics.
+Today I want to take a look at a new to me LVPO, the Sig Sauer Tango MSR 1-6×24 riflescope

-I have had a couple different experiences with Sig Sauer Optics starting with the Tango series of scopes as well as another LVPO the Tango 6T.
-I have really enjoyed these different scopes and largely I have had few problems with them, so when the opportunity to check out this Tango MSR I was very excited to get hands on it.
+Having had a couple different experiences with Sig Sauer Optics starting with the Tango series of scopes as well as another LVPO the Tango 6T.
+I have really enjoyed these different scopes and largely I have had few problems with them.
+So when the opportunity to check out this Tango MSR I was very excited to get hands on it.

 Out of the box